How to Place a Baby for Adoption in Missouri

 If you’re considering putting a baby up for adoption in Missouri, it’s because you want your child to have the best life imaginable, and you aren’t sure you can provide that at this point.
 This is an extremely difficult thought to have even if you don’t pursue adoption, and while you may technically be “giving a baby” for adoption, in no sense are you “giving up” on your child or “giving them away.”

-This is one of (if not the) most difficult steps of placing a baby for adoption in MO.
-It’s a decision that will change your own life forever, as well as those of your child and possibly an adoptive family.
+Placing your baby for adoption in MO is a decision that will change your own life forever, as well as those of your child and possibly an adoptive family.
 It’s important that you are the only one to make this decision.
 No one can choose adoption for you.
 Your friends don’t get to decide what you do about this pregnancy, nor do your parents.
 And while the birth father does have rights in Missouri, even he shouldn’t make up your mind for you.
 Only you know what’s right for you and your baby.

 If you do choose to “give a baby up” for adoption in Missouri, you will be completely in charge of the way it happens.
 With American Adoptions, all prospective birth mothers craft their own adoption plans.
-You will work with your own adoption specialist, who will help you make sure your wants and needs for your baby’s adoption are met.
+During a time where you feel like you might not have a lot of control, being able to make your own choices during the adoption process can be encouraging.
+You will work with your own adoption specialist, who will help you make sure your wants and needs for your baby’s adoptions are met.
 She will guide you along each remaining step of the adoption process.

 Step 3: Find an Adoptive Family in Missouri (or Another State).

-This may be another difficult step in the process of “giving your baby up” for adoption in Missouri.
+This is one of the more important steps of “giving your baby up” for adoption in Missouri that you get to have a say in.
 Finding the perfect adoptive parents for your baby can be overwhelming, but your adoption specialist will help you to decide what you’re looking for and then narrow down the search with you.
 You can choose to find adoptive parents in Missouri or another nearby state, but American Adoptions also works with adoptive families all across the country, so you won’t be limited by geography.
+This can be especially beneficial because you will have a bigger pool of adoptive families to choose from, which gives you a better chance of finding the type of adoptive family you want to raise your child.
+With more families to choose from, you will also likely be able to find the perfect family quicker than with a local agency.
+Of course, it’s important to take as much time as you need.
 You’ll also be able to see their adoptive family profiles to give you an idea of what they’re like before committing to meeting them.

-Again, your specialist will help you with this.
 At American Adoptions, we encourage at least some degree of openness in an adoption.
 This can mean having a complete open adoption relationship, in which you exchange contact information with the adoptive parents and communicate as much as you like using whatever method you’re comfortable with.
 It could also mean maintaining a semi-open relationship, in which you can communicate with the adoptive family and get updates on your baby through your adoption specialist.
-Your adoption specialist can help you get to know the adoptive family through an initial phone call, and you can continue getting to know them throughout your pregnancy in whatever ways you feel most comfortable.

 The type of relationship you have with your baby’s adoptive family is completely up to you, and you can start building that relationship even before your baby is born.
-Getting to know the adoptive family before putting your newborn up for adoption in Missouri can help you feel more comfortable and confident in your adoption decision.
+Getting to know the adoptive family with the help of your adoption specialist before putting your newborn up for adoption in Missouri can help you feel more comfortable and confident in your adoption decision.

-Your adoption specialist will also help you prepare for the feelings of grief and loss you will likely have at this point in the process.
-The hospital stay is one of the most emotional parts of putting an infant up for adoption in Missouri.
+Your adoption specialist at American Adoptions will be able to provide personal support and guidance in a way that many other social workers cannot, because our staff is comprised of adoptees, birth parents and adoptive parents.
+The hospital stay is one of the most emotional parts of putting an infant up for adoption in Missouri, and we personally understand what that is like because we have been there ourselves.
 Don’t be afraid to lean on your adoption specialist for the support you need during this time.

 Adoption doesn’t end as soon as placement occurs.
-You will always be a vital part of your baby’s story, and we do recommend that you maintain contact.
+If you’re putting your baby up for adoption in Missouri, you will always be a vital part of your baby’s story, and we do recommend that you maintain contact.
 Most women will choose to at least receive picture and letter updates until the child turns 18, and many opt to email, text, call or even visit with their child and his or her adoptive family.
 As long as you choose an adoptive family that has a similar vision of how your relationship should go, you can witness or take part in your child’s life as much as you wish to.

 “Giving your baby up” for adoption in Missouri is an emotional process, and it’s important that you have someone you trust in your corner to help you complete these steps.
-To learn more about working with American Adoptions, call 1-800-ADOPTION, or request more free information here.
+Reach out to one of our adoption specialists by calling 1-800-ADOPTION, or get more free information here.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.